Diagnostic tests in pregnancy

 CVS can be done from 11 weeks of pregnancy.
 It’s usually only offered in a specialist centre.

-With the help of an ultrasound scan, a specialist doctor (obstetrician) will guide a fine needle through your abdomen (tummy) and will take a small sample of tissue from the placenta (the organ linking your blood supply with your unborn baby’s).
+With the help of an ultrasound scan, a specialist doctor (obstetrician) will guide a fine needle through your abdomen (tummy) and will take a small sample of tissue from the placenta.
+The placenta is inside your womb.
+It links your blood to your baby and provides nourishment.

 Chromosomes from the placenta can be counted from the sample.
-CVS does not give a clear result in around two in every 100 samples.
+CVS does not give a clear result in around 2 in every 100 samples.
 If this happens you may be offered a repeat test.
+Your obstetrician will help you understand what your results mean.

 Amniocentesis (you might hear it shortened to ‘amnio’) can be carried out after 15 weeks of pregnancy.
 It usually takes about 10 minutes.